-Kids Ocean Day
+Kids Ocean Day 2019

-Over the next 21 years, I figured it out.
-With the support of the California Coastal Commission, I created the Malibu Foundation for Environmental Education to teach school kids about how litter flows from our neighborhoods to the ocean, where it harms marine life and pollutes our natural resources.
-Kids Ocean Day is the crowning glory of the year-long assembly program.
+“Kids Ocean Day teaches school kids about how litter flows from our neighborhoods to the ocean, where it harms marine life and pollutes our natural resources.
 It’s where the lessons come to life.
 By bringing Los Angeles school children to the beach, we put them in touch with nature, while instilling good habits and stewardship that can last a lifetime.
 The wonder and beauty of the coast, combined with a mission to protect the natural world, is a profound experience.
 I see it on their faces every year and every year it moves me.

 Kids Ocean Day is a way to show kids that their actions—both good and bad—have an impact.
 That’s a lesson worth learning at any age.
 Eighty percent of the pollution in the sea comes from the land as the result of runoff.
 We can all do something about that.
-Simple things like disposing of litter, picking up after your dog or joining a beach cleanup can make a huge difference.
+Simple things like disposing of litter, picking up after your dog or joining a beach cleanup can make a huge difference.”